 For tips on how to make your hot chocolate foamy, check out our FAQ section.

-You can prepare this hot chocolate using fresh turmeric and ginger root.
-To do so:
+You can prepare this hot chocolate with raw turmeric and ginger roots or even use golden turmeric paste.

-Finally, pass the chocolate through a sieve before serving it.
+Finally, pass the hot chocolate through a sieve before serving it.